JackDunnNZ/UCIData.jl/README.md

     ID,attribute_1,attribute_2,...,attribute_n,class

+The attribute header names start with `C` or `N`, indicating categoric or numeric variables.

-These datasets can then be read using DataFrames in Julia using:
+These datasets can then be read using `DataFrames` in Julia using the following, with categoric columns pooled into `PooledDataArray` type:

     df = readtable(dataset, header=true)

-The column names start with `C` or `N`, indicating categoric or numeric variables.
+    for name in names(df)
+      if string(name)[1] == 'C'
+        pool!(df, name)
+      end
+    end

 This makes it easy to switch out datasets in ML problems, which is great when automating things!